-Bicyclists Killed or Injured in 2004
+Bicyclists Killed or Injured in 2006

-Children sustain between 1/3 and 1/2 of all bicycle injuries each year.
+- Most bicycle crashes occur on local roads and streets. - This is consistent with the fact that most bicycle travel is in urban areas. - Children sustain between 1/3 and 1/2 of all bicycle injuries each year.
 They are involved in crashes caused by darting out into traffic and excessive vehicular speeds in neighborhoods and school zones.